Mhsalameh/advanced-js-reading-notes/03-data-modeling.md

 5. Why REST?
     - it provides flexibility, data isn't tied to resources or methods, REST can handle multiple type of calls and return different formats of data.

+## Vocabulary terms
+- functional Programming
+    - (**FP**) is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.
+Functional programming is declarative rather than imperative, and application state flows through pure functions.
+It helps us to solve problems effectively in a simpler way.
+Some of the popular functional programming languages include: **Lisp, Python, Erlang, Haskell, Clojure**
+- object-oriented programming (OOP)
+    - (**OOP**) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
+An object can be defined as a data field that has unique attributes and behavior.
+Object-oriented programming has four basic concepts: **encapsulation, abstraction, inheritance, and polymorphism**.
+There are many object-oriented programming languages including **JavaScript, C++, Java, and Python**
+- class
+    - A class is a template definition of the methods and variables in a particular kind of object
+- super
+    -  `Super` keyword acts as a reference variable to the parent class.
+It is mainly used when we want to access a variable, method, or constructor in the base class from the derived class.
+- this
+    - `This` keyword refers to an object.
+Which object depends on how this is being invoked (used or called).
+The this keyword refers to different objects depending on how it is used: In an object method, this refers to the object
+- Test Driven Development (TDD)
+    - Test Driven Development (TDD) is a software development practice that focuses on creating unit test cases before developing the actual code.
+- jest
+    - Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+It's an open source project maintained by Facebook, and it's especially well suited for React code testing, although not limited to that: it can test any JavaScript code
+- Continuous Integration (CI)
+    - Continuous integration is a DevOps software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
+Continuous Integration enables better transparency and farsightedness in the process of software development and delivery.
+- REST
+    - REST stands for REpresentational State Transfer.
+It means when a RESTful API is called, the server will transfer to the client a representation of the state of the requested resource.
+REST defines a set of constraints for how the architecture of an Internet-scale distributed hypermedia system, such as the Web, should behave.
+- Data Model
+    - Data models are visual representations of an enterprise's data elements and the connections between them.
+By helping to define and structure data in the context of relevant business processes, models support the development of effective information systems.

 ## What is SQL?
 *SQL** stands for **S**tructured **Q**uery **L**anguage, it is a language that allows you to write databse queries that looks like this: